Last Updated on

 Second, if it has a motion-detected on/off feature, it also comes with brightness memory.
 So, if you’re shooting in a similar situation time and time again, you’ll have everything set up without messing with any knobs.

-Finally, an auto on/off feature guarantees that you’ll never forget to turn off your sight, which is a great way to save your battery life.
+Finally, an auto on/off feature will guarantee that you’ll never forget to turn off your sight, which is a great way to save your battery life.
 Even if you’re shooting only once a week, if you forget to turn off the sight, it can cost you 168 hours of battery life!

 If you’ve read all the reviews and still don’t know what you want, don’t worry.
 Chances are that the Bushnell Trophy TRS-25 Red Dot Sight is exactly what you’ve been looking for.
 There’s a reason that it topped the list, as it combines versatility, longevity, and performance.